- Date:

 - remove dead vegetation and other flammable elements and prune lower limbs of established trees (check with local council before removing trees)

-- the fuel reduced zone does not have plantings that are dense and typical of bushland settings (CFA's publication Landscaping for provides information and ways to appropriately manage vegetation around buildings.
+- the fuel reduced zone does not have plantings that are dense and typical of bushland settings (CFA's publication Landscaping for Bushfire(opens in a new window) provides information and ways to appropriately manage vegetation around buildings.
 Additional advice may be available from CFA Community Safety in regional offices and CFA Headquarters)

 - trees or branches overhanging buildings and sheds have been removed or trimmed to a height of 2 metres from building rooflines and 2 metres clear of buildings